Account

 Leverage

 You should be comfortable with the leverage you’re using.
-Your exposure may be many times what you’ve paid to open, and you could experience fast, large gains or losses.
+Your exposure may be many times what you’ve paid to open, which amplifies both gains and losses.